WLUN: Switch to ESPN Radio

 MBF, the 501(c)(3) non-profit corporation that owns Dow Diamond, helped finance the purchase.
 MBF also funded the construction of the radio studio in the Dow Diamond press box, overlooking the baseball field, which was completed in January 2009.
 In addition to being the flagship station of the Great Lakes Loons (Single-A, Midwest League), the station serves as the home for the Detroit Pistons, Michigan State Spartans, Northwood Timberwolves and high school sports in mid-Michigan.
 The station has featured on-air personalities including: Mike Greenberg, Mike Golic, Colin Cowherd, Scott Van Pelt, Ryen Russillo, Bill Simonson, Dan Le Batard, Jon Weiner, Trey Wingo, Stephen A. Smith and Matt Shepard.

+Fox Sports Radio

+On October 2, 2023, WLUN switched to Fox Sports Radio from Premiere Radio Networks.
+The change in affiliation followed a 24 hour stunt of the station playing music referencing "fox" such as What Does the Fox Say? and Fox on the Run.

+The statewide “Spin on Sports” hosted by Anthony Bellino airs from 6-9am, Fox’s The Dan Patrick Show and The Herd with Colin Cowherd air middays, with Grand Rapids-based “The Huge Show” with Bill Simonson from 3-6pm.
+Their local in-house show, "The Payoff" with by Ben Bosscher, airs from 6-7pm on weekdays.